-- JSTO candidates will be expected to shadow and assist current JSTO with various jobs at conference 2019.
-This may include arriving early to and remaining at conference through the end of the closing ceremony.
+- JSTO candidates will be expected to shadow and assist current JSTO with various jobs at the Georgia Jr. Thespian Conference.
+This may include arriving early and remaining at conference through the end of the closing ceremony.

-- You must have the ability to stay in constant communication with fellow JSTO, adult board members, and other Junior Thespians via email and phone.
+- You must have the ability to stay in constant communication with fellow JSTOs, adult board members, and other Junior Thespians via email and phone.

-- JSTO are encouraged to travel to surrounding schools to see productions and support Thespian and Junior Thespian troupes in his/her region.
+- JSTOs are encouraged to travel to surrounding schools to see productions and support Thespian and Junior Thespian troupes in his/her region.

-- JSTO must meet all deadlines and come to meetings prepared.
+- JSTOs must meet all deadlines and come to meetings prepared.

-- JSTO must serve as an example of the ideal Junior Thespian.
+- JSTOs must serve as an example of the ideal Junior Thespian.

-- JSTO who currently hold an office must re-run each year they are interested/eligible.
+- JSTOs who currently hold an office must re-run each year they are interested/eligible.